eR-Biostat/Courses/Core -1/Linear Models/Data/README.md

   + Age of fish (days).
   + Temperature of water (degrees Celsius).
   + Length of fish.
-* BP_dat_V1.txt:dataset for homework 1 and 2 contains the following variables:
+* BP_dat_V1.txt: dataset for homework 1 and 2 contains the following variables:
   + ID.
   + Column of 1.
   + Age